lunarmodules/ldoc/docs/doc.md

 An unknown extension can be associated with a language using a call like `add_language_extension('lc','c')` in `config.ld`.
 (Currently the language can only be 'c' or 'lua'.)

+An LDoc feature which is particularly useful for C extensions is _module merging_.
+If several files are all marked as `@module lib` then a single module `lib` is generated, containing all the docs from the separate files.

 See 'tests/examples/mylib.c' for the full example.